This is Tom.

 After forty-two years together, it’s odd to not have some recorded family history, but they weren’t the most forthcoming duo.
 Much of that had to do with the fact that Tom had a wife.
 Another, was Tom’s chosen “profession.”
 His circle of friends and acquaintances included Bugsy Siegel and he even become a silent partner in the Stardust Hotel in Las Vegas with the legendary bootlegger and gambling entrepreneur, Anthony Cornero.
 Despite the ties to organized crime, Betty was always quick to point out that Tom “never crossed the line” into that world.

-Sometime in the ’30s or ’40s, Tom made a trip to Folsom prison to collect money from an inmate.
+Sometime in the ’40s, Tom made a trip to Folsom prison to collect money from an inmate.
 You couldn’t hide from a bookie in prison.
 I don’t know if Tom got what he came for, but he did leave with a box of mug shots.
 “The warden gave them to him,” Betty later said.
 They were placed in a closet and stayed there until the early 1980s.
 Tucked in with the pictures sat a 40-page text chronicling the history of Folsom from the early 1880s to 1943, presumably when it was written.
-Betty (who had a flair for drama) showed them to my family and I on one of our trips to see her in California in ’88 or ’89.
+Betty (who had a flair for drama) showed them to me and the family on one of our trips to see her in California in ’88 or ’89.

 These photos were freaky and awesome at the same time.